The Bittersweet Jig - 16/05/22

 The Skeerwud BandA community Education Project

-I directed this project way back in the early 90s.
+I directed this back in the early 90s.
 There are about 30 people playing here.
-The recordings were made in various locations.
 All arrangements by yours truly.
+As you can hear, Brian Astor on the drum was the driving force of the event.
 Go to the page link below for some details on the tunes.
 You can watch a video of the band playing live in Edinburgh.

 I recorded these three tracks with some kids from Edinburgh who attended a support unit where I worked.
 Loads of fun from the cheekiest part of the city, that is, if it actually does belong to Edinburgh.